CyberSyntax/org-queue/README.md

 - **Granular Task Prioritization**:
   Assign priorities on a scale of **1 (highest)** to **64 (lowest)** for precise task ranking.

+  *Note:* While Org-mode traditionally uses characters (A, B, C) for priorities, `org-queue` utilizes numerical values to provide a more granular prioritization system.
+This approach is fully supported in the latest versions of Emacs.

 - **Dynamic and Randomized Scheduling**:
   Automatically distribute tasks across a specified time frame, ensuring even workload distribution.
 Randomized prioritization minimizes bias when assigning task importance.